 39. Property sewers to be cleansed

-(1) All property sewers, fixtures and fittings communicating with any sewer shall from time to time be repaired and cleansed, under the inspection or direction of the Corporation, at the expense of the owner or occupier of the land in respect of which the said property sewers shall have been constructed; and in case any such owner or occupier shall neglect to repair or cleanse any such property sewer according to the direction of the Corporation, he shall, upon conviction, for every such offence, forfeit and pay a penalty not exceeding $1 000.
+(1) All property sewers, fixtures and fittings communicating with any sewer shall from time to time be repaired and cleansed, under the inspection or direction of the Corporation, at the expense of the owner or occupier of the land in respect of which the said property sewers shall have been constructed; and in case any such owner or occupier shall neglect to repair or cleanse any such property sewer according to the direction of the Corporation, he shall, upon conviction, for every such offence, be liable to a penalty not exceeding $1 000.

 (2) Subject to any agreement between the owner and occupier of any premises, the cost of repairing property sewers, fixtures and fittings shall as between the owner and occupier, be payable by the owner, and the cost of cleansing property sewers shall, as between the owner and occupier, be payable by the occupier.

 [Section 39 amended by No. 113 of 1965 s.
 4(1); No. 16 of 1984 s.
 8; No. 25 of 1985 s.
 175, 176 and 177; No. 110 of 1985 s.
 96; No. 73 of 1995 s.
-71.]
+71; No. 25 of 2005 s.
+24.]

 40. Notice to be given to the Corporation before commencing or continuing sanitary work